ryanyu1208/askoski-demo/README.md

 # askoski-demo
-It a simple demo for askoski backend and frontend.
+A simple demo for askoski backend and frontend.

 ```
 askoski-demo